project-chip/matter.js/packages/matter-node-ble.js/README.md

 > This package requires Node 16+

 This package implements all needed Interfaces and classes to enable BLE Support for matter.js.
-It implements a class BluetoothNode which can be used as singleton Bluetooth instance.
+It implements a class BluetoothNode which can be used as singleton Ble instance.

 ## Prerquisites and Limitations